 To which he answers: “Fatalism can be helpful to some degree.
 If you just accept the probabilities, then that diminishes fear.
 When I started Space X I thought that the odds of success were less than 10%.
 I accepted that and also that I would just probably lose everything, but that maybe we would make some progress.
 If we get to move the ball forward, even if we die, some other company will pick up the baton and keep moving it forward.”

-This is a fantastic collection of clips because it reveals the truth of what makes this man truly great.
+This is a fantastic answer because it reveals the truth of what makes this man truly great.

-There is no element of cheesy motivation whatsoever in these clips.
+There is no element of cheesy motivation whatsoever in his words.
 There is just blunt and carefully articulated pragmatism.

-In my opinion, if every motivational video out there were replaced by an anti-motivational video, similar to the one you just watched, the chances of people actually achieving great things in their lives would increase dramatically.
+In my opinion, if every successful person out there would try to follow a similar answering pattern, the chances of people actually achieving great things in their lives would increase dramatically.

 That is because anti-motivation erodes the element of delusion.